pskelsey/4C-model/README.md

 ### Basic overview
 ***
 A desktop app for performing climate change risk assessments in real crop locations in Great Britain.
-Simply hit a few switches, twiddle a few knobs, and you can generate a super-ensemble based probabilistic projection.
+Step 1: Build your own risk model in a few easy clicks.
+Step 2: Choose a crop species distribution, or generate your own.
+Step 3.
+Select a future time-period and month, and pick your greenhouse gas emissions scenario.
+Step 4: Define the level of connectivity among crop locations, if desired.
+Step 5: Hit the run button, visualise your results, and save them to create your own graphics.

 ### Example
 ___